 Approval of Amendments or Termination: Provision stating that amendment, termination, or substitution of the escrow agent may occur only with prior written approval of the Commissioner pursuant to § 58-64A-110.

 Operational Separation Certification: Certification from the lender or escrow agent confirming operational separation, internal controls, and functional independence between its escrow or trust operations and its lending, credit administration, or workout functions, including confirmation that escrow administration personnel do not operate under the direction or control of lending personnel with respect to escrowed resident funds.

+Commercial Reasonableness and Market Competitiveness: Where approval of a dual-capacity escrow arrangement is associated with, conditioned upon, or forms part of a broader lending, treasury management, deposit, or other banking relationship, the Department may consider whether the overall arrangement is commercially reasonable and whether the terms applicable to the provider are generally consistent with market terms for comparable services.
+The Department does not require each component of an integrated banking relationship to be separately priced at market value and will consider the economic terms and benefits of the relationship as a whole.
+The provider should be able to demonstrate, upon request, that the arrangement was evaluated through an appropriate governance or management process and is reasonably believed to be in the provider's interests and consistent with its obligations to residents.

 Department Review

 All proposed escrow arrangements subject to § 58-64A-105(12) shall be submitted to the Department for review and written approval prior to execution.
 The Commissioner retains ongoing regulatory authority over any approved dual-capacity arrangement to ensure continued compliance with Article 64A and the protection of resident funds.

+Model Escrow Provisions.
+The Department may make available model escrow provisions or a model escrow agreement to assist providers and financial institutions in preparing arrangements for Department review.
+Use of any model language is voluntary and does not create a safe harbor or substitute for Department review and approval of the particular arrangement.
+Providers and escrow agents may use alternative language that provides substantially equivalent protections and otherwise complies with Article 64A and this policy.

 All approved escrow agreements must be governed by North Carolina law and provide for exclusive jurisdiction in North Carolina courts, ensuring that the Commissioner may exercise regulatory and enforcement authority directly against the escrow agent.